-Good O&M practices are key to meeting the designed performance of a net zero water building.
-The net zero water operation elements that contribute to an existing federal building meeting its goals are provided below.
+Proper O&M is paramount to meeting the designed performance of a net zero water building.
+The net zero water operation elements that contribute to a building meeting its goals are described below.

-WA.O.1 Develop a building operation plan to address O&M of water efficient design features, alternative water systems, and wastewater treatment systems, and perform leak detection and water quality assessments
+WA.O.1 Develop a building operation plan to address O&M of water efficient design features, alternative water systems, and wastewater treatment systems; and perform leak detection and water quality assessments